-Just joined the self-employed club?
-Then you’re probably wondering ‘how much tax do self-employed pay?’
-Let us help you with that!
+Just joined the sole trader club?
+Then you’re probably wondering how much tax the self-employed pay – hopefully among other more exciting musings.

 The self-employed pay their taxes through a Self Assessment tax return.
 This is an online or paper form that lets HMRC know how much income and profit you’ve earned throughout the year.